boxalino/rtux-magento2/README.md

 4. Log in your Magento2 admin and configure the plugin with the configurations provided for your setup Magento2 Admin >> Stores >> Configuration >> Boxalino >> General

-5. Due to the JS files in the plugin (tracker, Shopware6 CMS blocks, etc), a theme compilation might be required:
+5. Due to the JS files in the plugin (tracker, M2 CMS blocks, etc), a theme compilation might be required:
-``./psh.phar administration:build ``
-``./psh.phar storefront:build``
+``php bin/magento setup:static-content:deploy ``

 6. In order to kick off your account, a full export is required ``php bin/magento indexer:reindex``

 7. Proceed with the integration features available in our guidelines suggestions https://github.com/boxalino/rtux-integration-magento2

+For more in-depth details on the structure of the repository, please consult the [wiki page](https://github.com/boxalino/rtux-magento2/wiki).

 ## Contact us!